MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/thirty-day-new-user-retention-report.md

 ![Thirty-day New User Retention Report Table](media/tutorials/thirty-day-new-user-retention-report-table.png)

-The Thirty-day New User Retention Report tracks the percentage of a new user cohort who return to the game on subsequent days.
+The Thirty Day New User Retention report tracks the percentage of a new user cohort who return to the game on subsequent days.

 A cohort of players is defined by grouping newly-registered players on a given day (**Day 0**) and their retention is tracked over a 30-day period.
 Cohort size indicates the number of players in a cohort.